jakubfiala/atrament/README.md

 - Each stroke consists of a list of _segments_, which correspond to all the pointer positions recorded during drawing.
 - Each segment consists of a _point_ which contains `x` and `y` coordinates, a `time` which is the number of milliseconds since the stroke began, until the segment was drawn, and a `pressure` value (0.-1.) which is either the recorded stylus pressure or 0.5 if no pressure data is available.
 - Each stroke also contains information about the drawing settings at the time of drawing (see Events > Stroke recording).

-## High DPI screens

-To make drawings look sharp on high DPI screens, Atrament scales its drawing context by `window.devicePixelRatio` since v4.0.0.
-This means when you set a custom `width` or `height`, you should also multiply the CSS pixel values by `devicePixelRatio`.
-The values accepted by `draw()` and included in stroke events are always in CSS pixels.

-As of Atrament v4.5.0, the `resolution` config option allows overriding the DPR scaling - this is useful if, for instance, you'd like to export the image at a higher resolution than displayed.

 ## Events